 - “2025 Update: Best Free VST Plugins” (Refresh affiliate links)

-- “New Alternatives: Best Spotify Playlist Curators” (Keeps posts relevant)
+- “New Alternatives: Best Spotify Playlist Curators” (Keeps content fresh)

-SEO Tool: Use SurferSEO (best AI content writing tool) to optimize old posts.
+SEO Tool: Use SEO tool like SurferSEO to optimize old posts for more traffic.

 Weekly Post Types | Monetization Strategy |